 1. Egg Harbor Township, New Jersey, USA:

 Strata Geosystems was involved in a project at the Atlantic County Utilities Authority (ACUA) landfill in Egg Harbor Township, New Jersey.
-The project focused on the vertical expansion of the landfill to accommodate more solid waste over the next 20 years.
-Strata’s solution involved constructing a peripheral Mechanically Stabilised Earth (MSE) berm beyond the existing berm to increase the landfill’s height.
-This innovative approach allowed for expanding waste capacity without enlarging the landfill’s footprint.
-Strata proposed using reclaimed asphalt pavement (RAP) and StrataGrid master rolls to ensure a flexible and stable structure, capable of withstanding differential settlement.
+The project focused on the vertical expansion of the landfill to accommodate more solid waste over the next twenty years.
+Strata’s solution was to build a peripheral Mechanically Stabilised Earth (MSE) berm outside the current berm to raise the height of the landfill.
+This new way enabled waste capacity expansion without increasing the landfill footprint.
+Strata also proposed using reclaimed asphalt pavement (RAP) and StrataGrid master rolls to ensure a flexible and stable structure, capable of withstanding differential settlement.

 2. Kohima Bypass Road, Nagaland:

 Strata Geosystems was involved in the implementation of a durable and flexible pavement solution using StrataGrid biaxial pavement.
-The project aimed to address the challenges of constructing a high-traffic pavement in the hilly and inaccessible regions of North-East India.
-To achieve this, a solution with StrataGrid biaxial was chosen over conventional methods due to its ability to reduce pavement thickness, minimize the use of natural materials, and decrease maintenance frequency.
-The design considered a subgrade California Bearing Ratio (CBR) of 10% and a traffic intensity of 50 MSA, with two layers of SGB Grid incorporated within the Wet Mix Macadam (WMM) and granular sub-base.
-The confining effect of the SGB Grid helped stabilize the pavement section under traffic loads, reducing vertical and lateral movement of aggregates.
-This innovative solution facilitated easy installation, conservation of natural materials, improved fatigue and rutting design life, and enabled economical and fast construction, showcasing the effectiveness of Strata’s geotechnical products in infrastructure development
+The objective of the project was to resolve the issues of building a high-traffic way in the hilly & remote areas of North-East India.
+The solution in this case was opting for StrataGrid biaxial instead of traditional methods because it helps decrease pavement thickness, lowers the consumption of natural materials, and reduces maintenance intervals.
+The design considered a subgrade California Bearing Ratio (CBR) of 10% and traffic intensity of 50 MSA, with two SGB Grid layers in the Wet Mix Macadam (WMM) and granular sub-base.

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!